Paula Kay

-Paula Elaine Kay is an American politician who is a member-elect of the New York State Assembly for the 100th district, which contains a majority of Sullivan County and a portion of northern Orange County.
+Paula Elaine Kay is an American lawyer and politician serving as a member of the New York State Assembly for the 100th district, which contains a majority of Sullivan County and a portion of northern Orange County.

 Kay is a lawyer who has served various town and planning boards throughout Sullivan County.

+New York State Assembly

+In 2024, Kay ran for the New York State Assembly in the 100th district, where incumbent Democrat Aileen Gunther was retiring.
+She was unopposed in the Democratic primary election and appeared on the general election ballot under the Democrat and People Over Politics party lines.
+She defeated Republican and Conservative nominee Louis Ingrassia Jr. with 52.6% of the vote.